-We propose an algorithm for semantic parsing of the environment using information from multiple sensing modalities, namely images and 3D point clouds.
 Semantic segmentation involves labeling every pixel in an image, or point in a point cloud, with its corresponding semantic tag.
 A semantic understanding of the environment facilitates robotics tasks such as navigation, localization, and autonomous driving.

-In unimodal semantic segmentation, most approaches for both images and point clouds follow a bottom-up approach in a CRF framework.
-Notable exceptions include methods proposed by Farabet et al. [4] and Girshick et al. [5], which learn expressive features from convolutional neural nets.
-CRFs are a graphical model framework used to balance local beliefs while enforcing spatial consistency.
-For images, Tighe et al. [6] [7], Singh et al. [8], and Yang et al. [9] use an image retrieval system followed by non-parametric classification to produce superpixel classifications, with special considerations taken for objects [7], semantic context [8], and rare classes [9].
-For point clouds, the same bottom-up pipeline is typically taken [10] [11] [12] [13] [14], starting with an oversegmentation, followed by regional feature extraction, classification, and a CRF.
+Most approaches to semantic segmentation on images follow a CRF framework.
+Exceptions include the methods proposed by Farabet et al. [4] and Girshick et al. [5], who use expressive features learned from convolutional neural nets.
+Tighe et al. [6] [7], Singh et al. [8], and Yang et al. [9] use a image retrieval system followed by non-parametric classification to produce per-superpixel classifications, with special considerations are taken for objects [7], semantic context [8], and rare classes [9].
+The per-superpixel classifications are then placed in a CRF framework to balance local beliefs while enforcing spatial consistency, where unary potentials are per-superpixel classifications, and pairwise connections are made between neighboring superpixels.

+Point cloud semantic segmentation methods typically follow the same bottom-up pipeline [10] [11] [12] [13] [14].
+They start with an oversegmentation, followed by regional feature extraction, classification, and a CRF.

-A challenge in the bottom-up approach is integrating and enforcing top-down information and structure.
-To this end, Ladický et al. [15] propose using Robust P^N clique potentials [16] to incorporate object detections.
-In [17], clique potentials are extended into a multi-level hierarchy.
-However, using clique potentials increases run-time, and solving for optimal parameters remains an open problem.
+A challenge in the bottom-up approach is the difficulty in integrating and enforcing top-down information and structure.
+Kohli et al. [15] formulate Robust P^N clique potentials.
+The technique was used by Ladicky et al. [16] to incorporate sliding window object detections, and extended into a multilevel hierarchical manner by Ladicky et al. [17].
+Using clique potentials comes at a cost of run-time, and solving for optimal parameters remains an open problem.

-In an alternative approach proposed by Munoz et al. [18] for images and applied by Xiong et al. [19] for point clouds, an initial classifier is first trained on the coarsest level of a hierarchical segmentation.
-A classifier is then trained on the subsequent segmentation level, with previous classifier outputs incorporated as input features.
-This process is repeated, and information can be passed downwards or upwards multiple times through the hierarchy.
-The method is extended to integrate information across multiple modalities by Munoz et al. [20], where classifications are passed to the subsequent level of the hierarchy in both modalities.
+A cascade of classifiers in a hierarchical scheme was proposed by Munoz et al. [18] and applied in the image domain, and later extended by Xiong et al. [19] on point clouds.
+A hierarchical segmentation is first performed, and an initial classifier is trained on segments in the coarsest segmentation.
+A classifier is trained on the subsequent segmentation level, with the outputs from the previous stage incorporated as input features, and this process is repeated.
+Information can be passed downwards or upwards multiple times through the hierarchy.
+The method is extended to integrate information across modalities by Munoz et al. [20], where classifications are passed to the subsequent level of the segmentation hierarchy in both modalities.

-Several previous studies in semantic segmentation of urban 3D data using multiple sensors have been recently performed [21] [22] [3].
-Sengupta et al. [21] and He et al. [22] first perform semantic segmentation in the image modality, ignoring point cloud features.
+Several previous studies in semantic segmentation of urban 3D data have been recently performed [21] [22] [3].
+Sengupta et al. [21] and He et al. [22] first perform semantic segmentation in the image modality.
 The image labeling results are projected into 3D using point clouds extracted from stereo vision, and results are aggregated in 3D using a voting scheme.
-Cadena and Košecká [3] propose a solution using a CRF framework, with an emphasis on fast run-time.
-The method oversegments the image and extracts simple, lowdimensional features.
-An early fusion architecture is used, where separate feature sets are extracted for each segment based on sensor coverage.
+Both methods disregard point cloud features.
+Cadena and Košecká [3] propose a pipeline to solve the semantic segmentation problem using a CRF framework, with an emphasis on fast run-time.
+The method first oversegments the image and extracts simple low-dimensional features.
+An early fusion architecture is used, where separate feature sets are extracted based on sensor coverage of the segment.
 A CRF framework is used to enforce spatial consistency.
-The method is designed to run quickly on a coarse label set, but struggles when applied to finer object classes such as pedestrian and fence.
+The method is designed to run quickly on a coarse label set, but struggles on fine object classes such as pedestrian and fence.